MASS TIMBER

 Is mass timber as strong as concrete?

-Mass timber can have more tensile strength than concrete and more compressive strength than steel, though the exact strength qualities of mass timber and its many applications are still being explored.
+Mass timber can have more tensile strength than concrete and more compressive strength than steel, though the exact strength qualities of mass timber products and their many applications are still being explored.

 See more FAQ